Learn The Language

 - SAMPLING YARDAGE is factory surplus waste leftover from textile sample manufacturing.

-- SECONDHAND is a product that is acquired after it has been used by someone else and is not new.
+- SECONDHAND is a product that is acquired after it has been used by someone else.

 - SECONDHAND CLOTHING is any clothing or fashion accessories that have been owned and then discarded by consumers (both used and unused).